Volunteer Dentist Guidelines

 Thank you for your generosity in sharing your cosmetic dentistry skills with survivors of domestic or sexual violence.
 Please review the following:

-- If you determine your patient doesn't fit the criteria or if you receive disqualifying and or conflicting information during the patient's consultation appointment, please contact GBAS as soon as possible at 800.543.9220 or email GBAS.
+- From your clinical perspective, if the patient's dental condition doesn't fit the eligibility criteria, please contact GBAS as soon as possible at 800.543.9220 or email GBAS.

 - It is your patient's responsibility to call and schedule her/his consultation appointment.
 Please inform the GBAS office if your patient does not schedule her/his consultation appointment within 30 days.